How To Write A Preface That Will Make You Look Like A Pro, AND Get You More Book Sales

 So What’s The Bottom Line?

 The explanation to these questions can be autobiographical.
 You can tell the background, the context, and the circumstances that brought you to write this book.
 The bottom line must be, “Why did you write this book?”
 Be very clear and honest about this.
 No exaggeration or puffery.
 And always write in the first-person, and in a friendly manner.
 Also, use your own voice when writing this way, and speak directly to your audience.

 Question #3: How Do I Close The Preface?

-Alternatively, some authors use both sections within the same book, and use the acknowledgements page for the most special contributions – and the lesser contributors are kept in the preface.
+Alternatively, some authors use both sections within the same book, and use the acknowledgments page for the most special contributions – and the lesser contributors are kept in the preface.
 Another alternative that some authors use it to combine the preface and the introduction into one section and label it as the introduction.
 And finally, the book preface is signed by the book’s author, along with the date and place of writing.

 Now that you better understand the preface, and how it is put together, you can clearly see that it wasn’t as difficult to understand or write as you might have first thought.
 Remember, the preface is one of the important places for you to make an emotional connection with the reader.

 Don’t waste this prime opportunity to help the reader better understand you and your book.
 The more that the reader understands you, and can identify with you, and has formed some emotional connection with you, the more they’ll enjoy and learn from reading your book.
 This will translate into more sales, and help give your book a longer life span.